Welcome to Yoga Uttara School: Land and Heart Practice.

 Every yogi is a teacher and a student.

-I intend to reflect that statement through collaborative learning.
 Yoga fits into our lives in unexpected ways and every yogi provides a unique insight into the value of the practice.
+Collaborative learning will exemplify this notion.

 Yoga is about mental fortitude, physical strength and steadiness of mind.
 Practicing yoga provides me with the strength to overcome physical and emotional challenges.
-Teaching yoga provides me an outlet to share my passion.
-Writing about yoga is a way to capture the journey.
+Teaching yoga provides an outlet to share my passion.
+Writing about yoga captures the journey.
 I am excited to have compiled what I know into a 200-hour Yoga Teacher Training and I look forward to telling my stories and hearing about your perceptions and knowledge of yoga.

 Meet you on the mat.